-- 75. At no time was Plaintiff shown an Arrest Warrant or a Search Warrant.
-Nor was Plaintiff's husband ever shown such documents at the time of the search and arrest. - 76.
-The Plaintiff was never told what her charges were, was denied reasonable access to counsel and to a judicial tribunal, and until the hearing on her release five days after her warrantless arrest, was unaware of what she was charged with. - 77.
-During her incarceration, the Plaintiff's husband spoke to a bail bondsman who told him that he had never seen a situation like this in his life. - 78.
+- 75. The Plaintiff was never told what her charges were, was only informed that she was a "fugitive from justice," was denied reasonable access to counsel and to a judicial tribunal, and until the hearing on her release five days after her warrantless arrest, was unaware of what she was charged with, as she has never been charged with a predicate crime, upon which the "fugitive from justice" warrant was issued, if any warrant was, in fact, issued. - 76.
 Plaintiff's husband, then 73 years of age, was placed upon a chair in his and Plaintiff's home and ordered by a UNRPD policeman not to move.
-He was forced to watch as the UNRPD completely ransacked their home, finally taking all of their personal electronic items, which were then held by the Ventura Police for almost a year. - 79.
-On several occasions, Plaintiff's husband was told that HW would have the "charges" against her dropped if she would return her laboratory notebooks.
-He was informed that the keys to the jail cell were in his hands in the form of the "stolen" laboratory notebooks. - 80.
+He was forced to watch as the UNRPD completely ransacked their home, finally taking all of their personal electronic items, which were then held by the Ventura Police for almost a year. - 77.
+On several occasions, in several unlawful interstate telephone and wire communications, Plaintiff's husband was told that FHW would have the "charges" against her dropped if she would return her laboratory notebooks.
+He was informed that the keys to the jail cell were in his hands in the form of the "stolen" laboratory notebooks. - 78.
 The Plaintiff and her husband could not return the notebooks, as they were not in their custody or control.
 The Plaintiff's husband reiterated that he would give the notebooks up in exchange for his wife's release, but that he did not have them at all.
-This series of conversations with HW, AW, Kinne, Lombardi and Hillersby's representative continued through the weekend, as the Plaintiff's husband continued cleaning up items strewn all over the house in the warrantless search. - 81.
+This series of conversations with FHW, AW, Kinne, Lombardi and Hillersby's representative continued through the weekend, as the Plaintiff's husband continued cleaning up items strewn all over the house in the warrantless and unlawful search and seizure. - 79.
 The clean-up process was slow and methodical, as Plaintiff's Husband attempted to return everything to the correct place.
 He was paying close attention to details.